mpeylo/cmpossl/README.md

-The library assumes that OpenSSL is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev`).
+The library assumes that OpenSSL is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev` or the MacOS brew package `openssl@3`).

 By default any OpenSSL installation available on the system is used.

-Set the optional environment variable `OPENSSL_DIR` to specify the absolute (or relative to `../`) path of the OpenSSL installation to use, e.g.:
+It is recommended to set the optional environment variable `OPENSSL_DIR` to specify the absolute or relative path of the OpenSSL installation to use, e.g.,
 ```
 export OPENSSL_DIR=/usr/local
 ```
+or some heuristics will try to detect the location.
+This must point to the location in the file system from which the subdirectory `include/openssl` is directly accessible with this relative path name.\
-In case its libraries are in a different location, set also `OPENSSL_LIB`, e.g.:
+In case its libraries are in a different location than in the subdirectory `lib`, it is recommended to set also `OPENSSL_LIB`, e.g.,
 ```
-export OPENSSL_LIB=$OPENSSL_DIR/lib
+export OPENSSL_LIB=/lib/aarch64-linux-gnu
 ```
+or some heuristics will try to detect the location.

+For all environment variables specifying a directory, relative paths such as `.` are interpreted relative to the CMPforOpenSSL source directory.

 Since version 2, it is recommended to use CMake to produce the `Makefile`, for instance as follows: